Research career

 Biological control is the use of living organisms to control pests and pathogens, instead of using chemical pesticides.
 This can mean animals are used to control insect populations, or that bacteria are used to kill pathogenic fungi.
 Picture source.

 Exploring the potential for fungal antagonism and cell wall attack by Bacillus subtilis natto.
-The natto bacterium is used in food production in Japan, but had not been considered for biocontrol, although it lives in the soil and produces the enzymes associated with anti-fungal properties.
+The natto bacterium is used in food production in Japan, but had not been considered for biocontrol, although it lives in the soil and produces enzymes associated with anti-fungal properties.
 We investigated the biocontrol potential of natto, focussing on whether we could enhance such behaviours by changing culture conditions.

 The impact of steroidal glycoalkaloids on the physiology of Phytophthora infestans, the causative agent of potato late blight.
 Plant breeders and farmers need to know what traits to select for in crop plants that are threatened by disease.
 The potato has suffered from blight for centuries.
 We investigated potato compounds called glycoalkaloids to see what effect they had on an especially nasty potato pathogen.
 Our results could guide potato breeders in selecting for useful traits.